Chinese cities broil in heat, brace for more record temperatures | Science-Environment

 Chinese cities broil in heat, brace for more record temperatures

-Major Chinese cities issued heat advisories, with Beijing expected to hit over 36 degrees Celsius (97 F) on Monday, as China braces for another year of record-breaking temperatures that could threaten electricity supply, crops and a fragile economy.
-China has already suffered from heatwaves in several parts of the country since March.
+Major Chinese cities have issued heat advisories, with Beijing expected to swelter in 36 Celsius (97 Fahrenheit) temperatures on Monday, as China braces for record-breaking heat that could threaten electricity supply, crops and a fragile economy.

 - Country: